 Explanation:

 The lungs are the main organs of the respiratory system.
-It helps in the exchange of gases by taking the oxygen from the air and removing carbon dioxide from the body.
+It helps in the exchange of gases by taking oxygen from the air and removing carbon dioxide from the body.
 This process takes place in the alveoli, which are present inside the lungs.

 The chapterwise solutions are given below for easy and quick access:

-Here are the topics covered in NCERT Class 7 Science chapter 9
+Here are the topics covered in the NCERT Solution for Class 7 Science Chapter 9 Life Processes in Animals

 Nutrition in Animals